e-veal/cribl-practice/README.md

    - The public and private key are both located in /etc/ssl on the Stream server.
 They are named **certificate.pem** and **privatekey.pem**, respectively
 8. Disable API Service on Workers
 9. Ensure you are always on the latest version of Cribl
-10. Create the following notifications
-11. Ensure any node only uses 1 process
+10. Ensure any node only uses 1 process
    > [!IMPORTANT]
    > This is not a recommended practice.
 This is simply to show how to configure and since we are using a Docker environment we want to limit the number of CPUs that are being used.